 - CBA Membership Fee (paid annually): $315 or save $20 and pay only $295 if you remit payment within 30 days of the invoice date

 - Reduced Site Visit Fee: $150 (TransUnion) and $75 (Experian)

 - Per Report (including score) Pricing: Dependent on volume

 *Set up fee is an allowable use by the CDFI Fund (under TA professional services)

-This service is restricted to credentialed CBA members in good standing only with a documented permissible purpose for accessing reports as defined by the Fair Credit Reporting Act.
-It is also restricted as follows:
+CBA’s Access services are restricted to credentialed CBA members in good standing only with a documented permissible purpose for accessing reports as defined by the Fair Credit Reporting Act.
+The purchase of TransUnion and Experian credit reports are also restricted as follows:

 - Soft Inquiries may ONLY be used for the purpose of financial coaching or outcome tracking